 A wide range of research questions on the politics of international intervention can be pursued in this workshop.
 Some examples include: What explains where international non-governmental organizations choose to work?
 Why do some countries give more official development aid than others?
 Under what conditions do peacekeeping missions reduce civilian casualties?
 Do economic sanctions reduce human rights abuses?
 When and why do foreign powers intervene to stop civil wars?
 Why does the American public support intervention in some humanitarian crises but not others?

-POL Junior Workshop: Statebuilding (Fall 2015, undergraduate)
+POL Junior Workshop: Statebuilding (last offered Fall 2015, undergraduate)

 This junior workshop examines the politics of statebuilding.
 Statebuilding refers to the development of a political organization – the state – capable of exercising effective authority over a national territory.
 Readings in the workshop will focus on research articles on statebuilding, and we will assess these articles in terms of their research designs and the persuasiveness of their findings.
 We will also discuss the process of conducting research in political science, including how to articulate and refine a research question, develop testable hypotheses, and collect and analyze data.